|About Us||Short Sermons About Him!||About His Word!|

 Ecclesiastes 11:4 He who observes the wind will not sow, And he who regards the clouds will not reap.

 In summary: Work as a slave of Christ, not to please men, but to please Him.
 Work cheerfully and diligently, knowing that it is He who gives the reward.
 Don't regard circumstances, just do the task at hand with all of our might.
-We know that Jesus is watching and we can be assured that our sinner coworkers are also.
-"Scripture taken from the New King James Version.
-Copyright © 1982 by Thomas Nelson, Inc. Used by permission.
-All rights reserved."
+We know that Jesus is watching and we can be assured that our sinner co-workers are also.

 "Yeah", replies the Yankee, "We have slow trains in Rhode Island too."